 |Planned Events More||Latest News More||Latest Publications More|

-Call for Applications: Third Doctoral School on Latin American, European and Comparative Regionalism, Quito, 14-18 July 2014
+Fourth Doctoral School on Latin American, European and Comparative Regionalism, Quito, 6-10 July 2015

 United Nations University Institute - Comparative Regional Integration Studies

 Tel.: +32 50 47 11 00 / Fax.: +32 50 47 13 09